prajwal-mv/prajwal-mv/README.md

 - 🌱 I’m currently learning **ML Engineering**

-- 👨‍💻 All of my projects are available at [prajwal-mv.github.io](prajwal-mv.github.io)
+- 👨‍💻 All of my projects are available at https://github.com/prajwal-mv

-- 📝 I regularly write articles on [Used Cases of ML](Used Cases of ML)
+- 📝 I regularly write articles on **Use Cases of ML**

 - 💬 Ask me about **Machine learning models**